Updated on August 23, 2022

 The State of Texas draws a clear line when it comes to sexual consent: anyone who is under the age of 17 is incapable of providing legal consent—regardless of how willing or enthusiastic he or she is.

 There is one exception to this law, which is commonly referred to as the Romeo and Juliet Law.

 The Romeo and Juliet Law in Texas

-- The other party is between the ages of 14 and 17 (upon turning 17, he or she can legally consent to sex).
+The younger party is between the ages of 14 and 17 (upon turning 17, he or she can legally consent to sex).

-- The other party was a willing participant in the sexual activity.
+The younger party was a willing participant in the sexual activity.

-- The other party is no more than three years younger than the young adult.
+The younger party is no more than three years younger than the young adult.

 The state is not responsible for proving that the person who stands accused knew the minor’s actual age, and ignorance of such is not considered a viable defense for charges of statutory rape.
 However, a Killeen criminal defense attorney will be familiar with the accepted defenses for charges of this nature.
 Contact a lawyer today to discuss your options.